jonstephens85/gaussian-splatting-Windows/README.md

 </details>
 <br>

 Note that similar to MipNeRF360, we target images at resolutions in the 1-1.6K pixel range.
 For convenience, arbitrary-size inputs can be passed and will be automatically resized if their width exceeds 1600 pixels.
-We recommend to keep this behavior, but you may force training to use your higher-resolution images by setting ```-r 1```.
+We recommend keeping this behavior, but you may force training to use your higher-resolution images by setting ```-r 1```.

 The MipNeRF360 scenes are hosted by the paper authors [here](https://jonbarron.info/mipnerf360/).
 You can find our SfM data sets for Tanks&Temples and Deep Blending [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/input/tandt_db.zip).
 If you do not provide an output model directory (```-m```), trained models are written to folders with randomized unique names inside the ```output``` directory.
 At this point, the trained models may be viewed with the real-time viewer (see further below).

 ## Interactive Viewers
 We provide two interactive viewers for our method: remote and real-time.
 Our viewing solutions are based on the [SIBR](https://sibr.gitlabpages.inria.fr/) framework, developed by the GRAPHDECO group for several novel-view synthesis projects.

 ### Pre-built Windows Binaries
 We provide pre-built binaries for Windows [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/binaries/viewers.zip).
 We recommend using them on Windows for an efficient setup, since the building of SIBR involves several external dependencies that must be downloaded and compiled on-the-fly.

-Simply download the viewer.zip file from the links above and extact the
+Simply download the viewer.zip file from the links above and extract the

 ### Navigation in SIBR Viewers
 The SIBR interface provides several methods of navigating the scene.
 By default, you will be started with an FPS navigator, which you can control with ```W, A, S, D, Q, E``` for camera translation and ```I, K, J, L, U, O``` for rotation.
 Alternatively, you may want to use a Trackball-style navigator (select from the floating menu).
 You can also snap to a camera from the data set with the ```Snap to``` button or find the closest camera with ```Snap to closest```.
-The floating menues also allow you to change the navigation speed.
+The floating menus also allow you to change the navigation speed.
 You can use the ```Scaling Modifier``` to control the size of the displayed Gaussians, or show the initial point cloud.

 ### Running the Real-Time Viewer

 https://github.com/graphdeco-inria/gaussian-splatting/assets/40643808/0940547f-1d82-4c2f-a616-44eabbf0f816